 Among the three largest captive insurance companies, State Farm, Farmers, and Allstate, there are over 100,000 captive agents in the United States, and these agents are facing some acute pain points in their businesses.
 First, only having one carrier to sell leads to lower close rates and client retention as these companies lack options to move the business to another Carrier.
 In addition, many agents will lose their ability to write certain lines of business in some areas due to underwriting rules from the carrier - this is especially true after a catastrophic loss in the agent's city or county.
 Low close rates are also due to the agents' outdated and ineffective marketing playbook.
-They typically pay for expensive retail store-front locations and spend significant amount of money on paper mailers and internet leads.
+They typically pay for expensive retail store-front locations and spend significant amounts of money on paper mailers and internet leads.
 This broken marketing model leads to high overhead costs and limited success.
 Additionally, these captive agents are working on outdated technology platforms and many have no economic interest in their book of business.
 Finally, and most importantly, these agents are responsible for processing all of their client's service needs in house; the more successful they are at sales, the quicker their growth stalls because of the time necessary to manage customer service work.

 When agents join Goosehead, they immediately get access to sell a wide array of carriers so that they have product to accommodate most clients, which drastically improves close rates.
 Instead of expensive retail space and spending money on ineffective marketing strategies, they follow our proven go-to-market strategy by developing Referral Partner relationships.
 This strategy allows them to spend much less on marketing and can yield dozens of high-quality clients referred directly to them, driving higher levels of productivity.
-All policy fulfillment and servicing is handled by our centralized service team, which retains our clients at 89%, unlocking the agent's time to focus on new sales.
-Our proprietary technology platform allows our agents to identify Referral Partners, run quotes in less than five minutes, and gives them all the analytics they need to make smart decisions around building a successful agency.
-Our 15 corporate-owned offices and 506 corporate sales agents serve as the blueprint for what is possible in the Goosehead model, and our corporate agents provide critical training and support to help the franchise agents reach their full potential.
-We have proven that this system delivers superior results as demonstrated by agents, who with a few years tenure, are 1.7 more productive than industry best practice according to Reagan Consulting's 2020 Best Practices Study.
+All policy fulfillment and servicing is handled by our centralized service team, which retains our clients at 88%, unlocking the agent's time to focus on new sales.

+Our 12 corporate-owned offices and 320 corporate sales agents serve as the blueprint for what is possible in the Goosehead model, and our corporate agents provide critical training and support to help the franchise agents reach their full potential.
+We have proven that this system delivers superior results as demonstrated by agents, who with a few years tenure, are 2.5x more productive than industry best practice according to Reagan Consulting's 2022 Best Practices Study.

 In addition to recruiting current insurance agents with a superior value proposition, we are also bringing in sales and marketing savvy professionals who are attracted to the recession-resistant and residual economics offered by a career in insurance.
-The value and opportunity we provide to agents has led to our rapid growth to 2,151 franchise locations (inclusive of 953 franchises that are under contract but yet to be opened as of December 31, 2021).
+The value and opportunity we provide to agents has led to our rapid growth to 1,413 operating franchise locations.